 How to use

 Herbes de Provence is a fragrant, all-purpose seasoning that appears throughout Southern French cuisine, often rubbed over roasted chicken, layered between tomatoes and eggplants in ratatouille or in marinades for goat cheese and olives.
-We use Burlap & Barrel’s authentic Herbes de Provence just as liberally, whether it’s sprinkled over roasted potatoes, rubbed over fish and lamb, or simmered with a big pot of white beans.
+We use Burlap & Barrel’s authentic Herbes de Provence just as liberally, whether it’s sprinkled over roasted potatoes, rubbed over fish and lamb, or simmered with a big pot of cannellini beans.